-Below we discuss eight key topics to think about in the run up to the sale.
+Below we discuss eight key topics to think about in the run-up to the sale.

-Favorable storage terms with suppliers can also be a positive if it is possible to negotiate this for bulk orders and still maintain a practical lead time for shipping the inventory to Amazon.
+Favorable storage terms with suppliers can also be a positive if it is possible to negotiate this for bulk orders and maintain a reasonable lead time for shipping the inventory to Amazon.
 This is to reduce the storage fees paid to Amazon and reduce the business’ overall exposure to increasing storage fees in the future.

-2) Brand Site
+- Brand Site

 Create a brand site if you don’t have one already and start actively driving traffic to it.
-Sign up to the Amazon Affiliate program and make sure you’re earning the affiliate commission for the customers you are bringing to your products.
+Sign up to the Amazon Affiliate Program and make sure you’re earning the affiliate commission for the customers you are bringing to your products.

-3) Brand Protection
+- Brand Protection

 Ultimately, it makes your business more defendable and thus more valuable to a buyer.

 An interesting way to build differentiation around your business is to apply for Frustration Free Packaging.
-It requires some administration on the owner’s part to get into the program but once its up and running, your products rank higher for sellers that filter for this option.
+It requires some administration on the owner’s part to get into the program, but once it’s up and running, your products rank higher for sellers that filter for this option.

-With pressure on companies and customers to consume responsibly, FFP is likely going to become increasingly popular in the future.
+With pressure on companies and customers to consume responsibly, FFP is likely to become increasingly popular in the future.

 Simply put, well-reviewed products are well revered by customers and investors alike.
-Using a tool like SalesBacker can automate post-sale customer follow up and significantly increase the number of reviews on your products.
+Using a tool like SalesBacker can automate post-sale customer follow-up and significantly increase the number of reviews on your products.
 This is likely to create a halo effect around your products for future sales and is a positive selling point to investors.

 One of the main gripes with FBA is the loss of customer information to Amazon.